 I sketched out my idea on a napkin and shared it with Steven’s OT.
 She loved it!
 So I put together a detailed mockup of the app and worked with a developer to build it.
 A few weeks later, I had a working app called SnapType.

 Steven’s OT and teacher are thrilled.
 However, the real joy comes from seeing Steven use the app.
 It is easy for him to take a picture of a worksheet and use the iPad keyboard to answer questions.
 He no longer falls behind in class and is more confident about his abilities.

 About The Team

-Amberlynn Slavin is a Pediatric Occupational Therapist based in California and New Hampshire.
+Amberlynn Slavin is a Pediatric Occupational Therapist who has practiced in California and New Hampshire, USA.
 She has experience working with children with Autism Spectrum Disorder, ADHD, Sensory Processing Disorder, Down’s Syndrome, Cerebral Palsy, mental health disorders, and other developmental disorders.
 When she’s not working, you can find her coaching gymnastics, working on all sorts of creative projects, and eating artichokes.
 As a student completing her occupational therapy graduate fieldwork at Springfield College, Amberlynn came up with the idea for SnapType.
 She also curates creative_cheap_crafts, an Instagram page dedicated to OT activity ideas.